The Yummy Life

 --Next make the muffin batter.
 In large bowl, whisk together the flour, whole-wheat flour, baking powder, salt, and pumpkin pie spice.
 In separate bowl combine eggs, brown sugar, yogurt, pumpkin, and melted butter.Make a well in center of flour mixture, and add egg mixture.
 Stir until just combined.
 Do not overmix.
 Gently fold in the granola.

 Using a scoop or spoon, add batter to muffin tins.
-Sprinkle granola crisp topping on each muffin.
+Sprinkle granola crumb topping on each muffin.

 --Bake for approx. 20 minutes, until toothpick comes out clean.
 Let cool in pan for 5 minutes before removing.

-*You can use 3/4 cup plain granola in place of this granola crumb topping.
+*You may use 3/4 cup plain granola in place of this granola crumb topping.

 Posted on Wednesday, October 6th, 2010